 With both the largest cyber underwriting team, and dedicated in-house cyber claims and incident response team in the London market, CFC has a wealth of knowledge and expertise in the cyber insurance business.
 Its private enterprise-focused products combine data breach, cybercrime, and business interruption cover that is tailored for small and medium-sized enterprises.
 It also has coverage built for large corporates, which helps to protect against the impact of significant cybersecurity breaches as well as catastrophic system failure.

-“While most healthcare providers are aware of their privacy and data-breach exposures, they can easily overlook cover for operational disruption,” said James Burns, CFC cyber product leader.
+“While most healthcare providers are aware of their privacy and data-breach exposures, they can easily overlook cover for operational disruption,” said James Burns, CFC head of cyber.
 “The unprecedented increase in malware attacks has shown that operational exposures must be addressed.
 In fact, we’re now seeing the costs of operational disruption and rebuilding far exceed what a large-scale privacy breach might cost the same entity.
 Our stand-alone cyber product for the US healthcare sector is tailored to their unique risks, helping limit the impact of a cyber incident on their organisation.”

 In contrast to other similar offerings on the market, CFC’s cyber policies include the provision of first-party cover on every claim basis.